 life for persons receiving long-term care services.

-To educate the community about long-term care issues.
+the community about long-term care issues.

 To visit long-term care facilities on a weekly basis through our volunteer ombudsman program.

 long-term care staff.